needa01/Tic-Tac-Toe/readme.md

 Game Rules:
 Players take turns to place their markers on the grid.

 The objective is to get three of your markers in a row (horizontally, vertically, or diagonally).

 The game ends when one player wins or there are no more empty cells.

 If no player achieves three markers in a row and no more moves are possible, the game ends in a draw.

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 Fork the project:

-Create your feature branch: git checkout -b feature/new-feature Commit your changes: git commit -am 'Add a new feature' Push to the branch: git push origin feature/new-feature Open a pull request.
+>Create your feature branch: git checkout -b feature/new-feature
+>Commit your changes: git commit -am 'Add a new feature'
+>Push to the branch: git push origin feature/new-feature
+>Open a pull request.

 Enjoy playing Tic Tac Toe!
-If you have any questions or feedback, please don't hesitate to contact us.
+If you have any questions or feedback, please don't hesitate to contact us @needa.0710@gmail.com